 Providing regular, updated data on the health of King County's population is a core function of Public Health — Seattle & King County.
 Data is intended to inform the community, including policy makers, medical personnel, researchers, community-based organizations, government agencies and individuals to understand and respond to diseases, threats and underlying conditions impacting our health.

-Affordable Care Act Enrollment in King County: Increases in Health Insurance Coverage
+Affordable Care Act in King County: Health insurance coverage increases

 The Assessment, Policy Development and Evaluation Unit's primary work is assessment and evaluation of population-based data and interventions, integrating qualitative analysis, and policy development.
 We are a multidisciplinary group of epidemiologists, social research scientists, and policy specialists.
 We collaborate with community and other Public Health — Seattle & King County divisions, using and developing state-of-the-art techniques for data collection and analysis.
 Our goal is to provide leadership and technical assistance for population-level health assessment, data-driven program planning, program evaluation, and policy.